j-schreiber/js-sf-cli-plugin/messages/garbagecollection.md

 # infos.not-fully-supported-by-tooling-api

-Cannot be processed.
-Entity is not fully supported by Tooling API.
+Entity %s (%s) is not fully supported by Tooling API. %s members are ignored.

 # infos.not-yet-implemented

-Type not yet implemented.
-Be patient.
+Entity %s (%s) is not yet implemented. %s members are ignored.

+# infos.unknown-keyprefix

+Failed to resolve keyprefix %s to a valid entity definition. %s members are ignored.

 # infos.not-a-sfdx-project